Infographic showing hierarchy of needs for both HRSN and SDOH

 Enhance integration of social care and health care with the belief that it will improve Health and Racial Equity.

-“Giving Families & Individuals what they need when they need it”
+“Giving families and Individuals what they need when they need it”

 Guiding Principles

-- We will move upstream to improve community conditions with laws, regulations and policies that support health for all people.
-(CMS is active in establishing SDOH & equity polices, and continues to promote “evidence-based” screening and resolution policies without specifying a specific standard/protocol).
+5. We will move upstream to improve community conditions with laws, regulations and policies that support health for all people.
+(CMS is active in establishing SDOH and equity polices, and continues to promote “evidence-based” screening and resolution policies without specifying a specific standard/protocol).

-- Promote harmonization and consistency with national/CMS policies, mindful of the national strategy & standards that we anticipate will be emerging.
+6. Promote harmonization and consistency with national/CMS policies, mindful of the national strategy and standards that we anticipate will be emerging.